Years of Refusal

 Years of Refusal is the ninth studio album by English alternative rock singer Morrissey.
 It was released on 16 February 2009 in the UK by record label Decca and on 17 February 2009 in the US by Lost Highway.

 It was the last album completed by producer Jerry Finn before his death.
-The album is also notable for being the first Morrissey album since Your Arsenal not to feature Alain Whyte on lead guitar, who is permanently replaced by Jesse Tobias.
+The album is also notable for being the first Morrissey album since Your Arsenal not to feature lead guitar from Alain Whyte, who was permanently replaced by Jesse Tobias.

 Recording

 Recording for the album commenced in late November 2007 and ended in late December in Los Angeles at Conway Recording Studios.
 An additional track for the album was recorded in late May according to drummer Matt Walker.
 Keyboardist Michael Farrell left the band prior to the album's completion so Morrissey recruited Roger Manning to fill in.
 Manning previously played on Morrissey's 2004 album You Are the Quarry.
 Manning had this to say about the recording of the album:

 In an interview on BBC Radio 5 Live with Tony Visconti, the producer stated that his new project would be "the next Morrissey album", though that this would not be forthcoming for at least a year.
 However, in an interview with the BBC News website in October 2007, Morrissey said that the album was already written and ready for a possible Autumn 2008 release.
 In December, Morrissey signed a new deal with Decca Records, which included a Greatest Hits album and a newly recorded album to follow in Autumn 2008.

 It was announced in November 2007 that Jerry Finn, the man behind Morrissey's 2004 album You Are the Quarry, would be producing the new album instead of Tony Visconti.
 A reason for the change was rumored to be related to Kristeen Young, Morrissey's opening act at the time, and Visconti's supposed involvement.

 On 30 May 2008, true-to-you.net posted the following on Morrissey's 2008 album:

 Featured tracks "That's How People Grow Up", "All You Need Is Me", "Something Is Squeezing My Skull", "Mama Lay Softly on the Riverbed", "I'm Throwing My Arms Around Paris" and "One Day Goodbye Will Be Farewell" were all debuted on Morrissey's 2007–2008 Greatest Hits tour.